Valuing an Essential Oil Distributor Business

 - Capitalization of Earnings

 - This analysis looks at a single period of earnings and applies a capitalization rate (cap rate).
-A similar analysis is used to determine the value of real estate.
+A similar analysis is used to determine the value of the real estate.

 - Capitalization of Seller’s Discretionary Earnings (SDE)

-- SDE is a cash-flow based measure of business earnings in an owner-operated business.
-It comprises the profit before tax and interest of a business before the owner’s benefits, non-cash expenses and other non-related business incomes and expenses.
+- SDE is a cash-flow-based measure of business earnings in an owner-operated business.
+It comprises the profit before tax and interest of a business before the owner’s benefits, non-cash expenses, and other non-related business incomes and expenses.
 A capitalization rate is then applied to the cash flow to derive a market value.

 Overall, no matter what business you are in, understanding the value of your business today can assist you in making more effective and efficient decisions.
 In the case of an essential oil distributor business, it can assist in many ways.

 As mentioned at the beginning, Peak Business Valuation was asked to provide a business valuation for the express purpose of buying out a partner.
 The challenge of the valuation; however, was that the business did not have an operating agreement that defined valuation in the event of a buyout.
 The parties were at an impasse and could not reach an agreement as to the fair market value of a 50.0% interest.

 Peak Business Valuation was approached based on a referral to perform a business valuation to be used for the following purposes:

 - Help the shareholders better understand the fair market value of the company.

 - Present the valuation conclusion to the remaining shareholders to ensure a thorough understanding of its conclusion and justification of the determined opinion of value.